himynameisjonas/spotbot/README.md

 * Sets current track, current playlist, track queue and player volume in Firebase, for others to fetch in realtime
 * Everything controllable via a easy to use JSON api

+## Prerequisites
+* Redis.
+Used to persist queue and playlist information.

 ## Config/Setup
 ### Required environment variables
 ```